-We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
-This inspection checked whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.
+We carried out both inspections under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
+The inspections checked whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, looked at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.